samidh99/MIPS_Pipelined_Processor/README.md

   * When the third instruction is being fetched by IF unit, the IF/ID register contains the instruction code of second instruction, ID/EX register contains information related to first instruction and so on.
 * (Assume 8-bit PC.
 Also Assume Address and Data size as 8-bits)

-Datapath and Control Path of the processor:
+Data Path and Control Path of the processor:
 ![Design](https://user-images.githubusercontent.com/33369534/104713507-fafc4d00-5749-11eb-9c4f-ef13fb346154.PNG)